smmatthews/rtd-tutorial/docs/support.rst

 Support
 =======

 This is where the support goes.
+We will add contact details for the github etc..